oslabs-beta/Palaemon/README.md

 ## Connecting Prometheus to Palaemon

- Make sure a Prometheus pod is installed onto your node/cluster, and forward its port (default 9090) to your localhost.
-The following command is a *sample* of how you can forward the port.
+ Make sure a Prometheus pod is installed onto your node/cluster, and forward its port (default 9090) to your localhost through the command below.
 ```
-kubectl port-forward -n monitoring service/operator-kube-prometheus-s-prometheus 9090
+kubectl port-forward -n [NAMESPACE] service/[PROMETHEUS] 9090
 ```

   - The -n flag indicates the namespace that the pod is assigned to.